 Depression is an acquired disease and a mental disorder, because its battleground takes place in the head; which is why pharmaceutical companies make billions producing attempts to adjust people’s neurotransmitters.
 Reminder: diet and exercise and sunshine and even ice cream and cake can affect our naturally produced Serotonin levels; i.e. Serotonin receptors – neurotransmitters and antioxidant levels.

 Millions of people, and tens of millions worldwide could simply treat their MILD DEPRESSION (and borderline diabetes and obesity) by proper diet, exposure to sunlight and exercise.
 Smoking also contributes to fetus abnormalities and possible future medical and social problems.
 Childhood obesity has tripled in the U.S. over the last three decades, according to the CDC.
 And divorce and split parent homes are more likely to affect Depression, than genetics.
 Studies prove single-parent homes, as well as poverty conditions lead to both obesity and depression.

-If you want to fight depression; start with fighting poverty and teaching: how to marry, raise families, honor God and man, to proper eat, sleep and exercise (although I can’t say much about sleeping – 6 hours average for years).
+If you want to fight depression; start with fighting poverty and teaching: how to marry, raise families, honor God and man, eat properly, sleep and exercise (although I can’t say much about sleeping <6 hours average for years).
 Simple formula to tell if you are Obese: